Winter 2021: Image Arts COVID-19 Updates

 Here is your update for the Winter 21 semester:

-· All IMA undergraduate and graduate classes will be delivered online.
+· All IMA undergraduate and graduate classes will continue to be delivered online.
 Students should stay home unless returning or picking up equipment, accessing approved services or to attend optional in-person instruction.

 · Artspace at 401 Richmond is closed until further notice.